labgem/PPanGGOLiN/docs/user/genomicContext.md

 `ppanggolin context -p pangenome.h5 --sequences protein.fasta`

-This will search the genomic context in the computed pangenome and export the result in a tsv file.

-To use this subcommand, be sure that your pangenome have gene families representatives sequences associated to it.
+To utilize this subcommand, ensure that your pangenome contains sequences associated with gene family representatives.
+This is the case with a pangenome computed with an external clustering (see the [cluster](./PangenomeAnalyses/pangenomeCluster.md) subcommand).

 ## Search with gene family ID.